 The ABC programme is usually made up of two muster days, meeting on weekends at the end of school term 3, followed by eight to ten Monday night games over term four, with around four optional weekend practices during the programme.
 The weekend practices are focused on basic skills and understanding the fundamental structures of senior hockey.

 We have been engaged in the youth grade for more than 10 years now and the success of this programme has been a key factor in the increasing strength and player numbers across all our club squads.

 While we have had excellent on-field results over the years the real measure of success is seen in our winter teams.
-In the 2019 winter season, it was fantastic to see more than 40 men’s players spread across all grades from Division 2 right through to Prem 1 that had previously been involved in youth grade.
+In the 2021 winter season, it was fantastic to see more than 40 men’s players and 30 women's players spread across all grades from Division 2 right through to Prem 1 that had previously been involved in youth grade.

 Ultimately, we want a strong club tomorrow, so we make sure we put the effort into developing our young hockey players today.